godmodelabs/dexter/README.md

 # Dexter
 Dexter is a full featured framework with [Backbone.js] and [Epoxy.js], [RequireJS] and other libraries useful for the development of responsive Single Page Applications and Mobile Web Apps.
-It adds a few ideas of its own and maintains high flexibility, but primarily provides an easy All-in-One package to start the development of your application right after `make install`.
+It adds a few ideas of its own and maintains high flexibility, but primarily provides a neat All-in-One package to start the development of your application right after `make install`.

 ### Views